-- Initial Public Offering: We completed the initial public offering of shares of our common stock and raised net proceeds of approximately \$594.6 million.
-In connection with our initial public offering, we engaged in formation transactions in which substantially all of our then existing properties were contributed to us by related parties in exchange for cash, shares of our common stock and operating partnership units. - Investment Activity: As of December 31, 2011, our operating portfolio was comprised of 21 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.3 million rentable square feet of retail and office space (including mixed-use retail space), 922 residential units (including 122 RV spaces) and a 369-room hotel.
-Additionally, as of December 31, 2011, we owned land at five of our properties that we classified as held for development. - Financial Results: We achieved funds from operations attributable to common stock and units for 2011 of \$57.3 million, or \$1.05 per diluted share/unit. - Dividends: We declared aggregate dividends in 2011 (subsequent to our initial public offering) of \$0.80 per share.
+- Financing Activity: We entered into a seven-year, \$21.9 million non-recourse mortgage loan secured by "One Beach Street" at an interest-only rate of 3.94% and we entered into a 10 year, \$111 million non-recourse mortgage loan secured by "City Center Bellevue" at an interest-only rate of 3.98%. - Portfolio: As of December 31, 2012, our operating portfolio was comprised of 23 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.7 million rentable square feet of retail and office space (including mixed-use retail space), 922 residential units (including 122 RV spaces) and a 369-room hotel.
+Additionally, as of December 31, 2012, we owned land at three of our properties that we classified as held for development and two of our properties that we classified as under development. - Financial Results: We achieved funds from operations attributable to common stock and units for 2012 of \$77.5 million, or \$1.35 per diluted share/unit. - Dividends: We declared aggregate dividends in 2012 of \$0.84 per share.

-2011 Executive Compensation Actions
+2012 Executive Compensation Actions

-For 2011, we did not adopt any formal incentive compensation programs beyond the initial base salaries, target bonuses and restricted stock awards established for our named executive officers in connection with our initial public offering.
-The Compensation Committee took into account a number of factors in making its 2011 compensation decisions, including our financial and operational results and individual performance.
-In light of these considerations, the Compensation Committee made the following executive compensation decisions with respect to 2011:
+For 2012, we did not adopt any formal incentive compensation programs beyond the initial base salaries, target bonuses and restricted stock awards previously established for our named executive officers in connection with our initial public offering.
+The Compensation Committee took into account a number of factors in making its 2012 compensation decisions, including our financial and operational results and individual performance.
+In light of these considerations, the Compensation Committee made the following executive compensation decisions with respect to 2012:

 - Market Appropriate Base Salaries: We seek to provide our named executive officers with competitive cash compensation opportunities in order to provide them with a stable annual income at an appropriate level.
-The Compensation Committee did not make any further adjustments to the initial base salary rates established at the time of our initial public offering for our named executive officers, with the exception of Mr. Wyll, who received an increase of \$20,000 to his annual base salary for 2012. - Below Target Annual Bonuses: The Compensation Committee determined to award annual bonuses to our named executive officers below target levels for 2011. - Emphasis on Performance-Based Compensation: A substantial portion of each named executive officer's compensation in 2011 has been provided in the form of variable compensation, consisting of annual bonus opportunities and restricted stock awards subject to multi-year service and performance-based vesting provisions designed to ensure that management maintains a long-term focus that serves the best interests of our company.
+The Compensation Committee did not make any further adjustments to the base salary rates in effect for 2012 for our named executive officers, with the exception of Mr. Wyll, who received an increase of \$20,000 to his annual base salary for 2012.
+Mr. Wyll's annual base salary was recently further increased by an additional \$20,000 for 2013. - Annual Bonuses: The Compensation Committee determined to award annual bonuses to our named executive officers either at target, slightly below target or slightly above target, depending on the named executive officer. - Emphasis on Performance-Based Compensation: A significant portion of each named executive officer's compensation in 2012 has been provided in the form of variable compensation, including annual bonus opportunities.
+Additionally, the Compensation Committee determined that substantial restricted stock awards were granted to our named executive officers upon completion of our initial public offering in January 2011, subject to multi-year service and performance-based vesting provisions, which were factored into compensation decisions in 2012.
+Each of these elements are designed to ensure that management maintains a long-term focus that serves the best interests of our company.
 The performance-based restricted stock awards will become eligible for vesting based on performance relative to pre-established performance objectives, which aligns executive compensation with stockholder interests by tying a significant majority of total direct compensation to the achievement of stockholder returns. - Emphasis on Performance-Based Restricted Stock Awards: Of the initial restricted stock awards granted to our named executive officers in connection with our initial public offering, the majority of such awards become eligible to vest based on our absolute and relative total stockholder return over the three year performance period commencing on the date of the initial public offering.